Do you find your children’s behaviour triggers you to react in ways that are out of character with the parent you thought you would be?

 - Understand the trajectory of child development and let go of expectations that rely on specific outcomes.
 Lightly-held intentions are way better.

 - Shame is dissolved when it sees the light of day.
 Listening Partnerships are a great tool for helping that happen.

-- Learn about RESTIMULATION and see parenting as an opportunity for healing and growth, your chance to become your best version of yourself and a way to change parenting.
+- Understand that we parents can be triggered by feelings left over from earlier experiences, and can offload those feelings to become more resilient.
+With support, we can see parenting as an opportunity for healing and growth, your chance to become your best version of yourself and a way to change parenting.

 - Develop a practice of gratitude and loving-kindness to yourself and others.

 More Resources to Reduce Parenting Stress

 - Do you have trouble fighting feelings of stress and negativity in your parenting?
 Get these five revolutionary ideas and help reduce parenting stress.

 - Stop being so reactive.
 The ideas in this free guide will help you identify and work through your triggers.
 Get it here.